INGENIC Reps

 monica.ward@dcu.ie

 Monica Ward is the Assistant Head of Teaching and Learning in the School of Computing at Dublin City University.
 She has extensive experience as a university lecturer in computing and is particularly interested in the use of technology in education.
 She is a keen believer in authentic assessment and students as partners in assessment.
 She has taught a range of subjects from technical computing modules to transversal skill modules, from first year undergraduate to postgrad and has lectured in Ireland, El Salvador and Saudi Arabia.
 Her research interests include Computer Assisted Learning, Computer Assisted Language Learning and she is co-founding member and current chair of the Less Commonly Taught Languages Special Interest Group in EuroCALL.
-She speaks Spanish, Japanese, French, Irish, Arabic and Nawat in decreasing order of fluency. research interests focus
+She speaks Spanish, Japanese, French, Irish, Arabic and Nawat in decreasing order of fluency.

 Anne Wright